MistzSoftware/PAM-Assist-Mindful/documents/technicalSpecifications.md

 - **Touchscreen Display:** Upgrading to a touchscreen display to provide an interactive user interface.
 - **Additional Sensors:** Adding additional sensors (e.g., ambient light sensor, proximity sensor) to enhance the functionality and adaptability of the device.
 - **Custom Enclosure:** Designing a custom enclosure to house all components securely and improve the overall aesthetics and usability of the device.
+- **Screen Rotation 260°:** Implementing a screen rotation feature to allow the display to be viewed from different angles, enhancing usability in various environments using a slip ring.

 ## Appendices